 Vice President of Integrative Medicine

 Midwestern Regional Medical Center

 "At Cancer Treatment Centers of America, we understand people who have cancer have needs in addition to cancer treatment—physical, emotional and spiritual needs.
-Our team of experienced clinicians works together in an integrative setting with each patient's oncologist to make sure all those needs are met so that patients tolerate their cancer treatment with as few side effects as possible, and maintain as normal a quality of life as possible."
+Our team of experienced clinicians works together in an integrative setting with each patient's oncologist to make sure all those needs are met.
+This is so that patients may tolerate their cancer treatment with fewer side effects and maintain as normal a quality of life as possible."